mckn-larp/history/2-Garou/README.md

 - **Patrol border zones** near Oak Ridge, ensuring the Wyrm's influence does not spread unchecked.
 - **Recruit new Garou and kinfolk**, ensuring the future of the Garou Nation.
 - **Balance tradition and innovation**, preparing younger Garou to inherit a world very different from the one their elders knew.
-- **Monitor the Sabbat alliance**, watching for inevitable betrayal while leveraging it for short-term gains.
+- **Monitor the Sabbat "agreement"**, watching for inevitable betrayal while leveraging it for short-term gains.
 - **Reclaim lost territories**, with long-term goals to purify or retake sites like the Sept of the Broken Spear.

 **Note for Players:**